hallamlab/TreeSAPP/docs/Marker_package_creation_tutorial.md

 ```
 $ treesapp create \
  --fasta_input rpoB_proteins.faa --output_dir rpoB_TreeSAPP_create \
- --code_name rpoB --cluster --identity 90 \
+ --refpkg_name rpoB --cluster --identity 0.90 \
- --num_threads 8 --verbose
+ --num_procs 8 --molecule prot
 ```

 ## Step 3.
 Integration

 Congrats, you've created your TreeSAPP reference package!
-The final step is to run those commands that were printed as `create_treesapp_refpkg.py` finished.
+The final step is to run those final commands that were printed as `treesapp create` completed.
 They should look something like this:
 ```
 To integrate these data for use in TreeSAPP, the following steps must be performed: